 The lesson here is a simple one: a hand is only strong when the situation is right.
 You have to look at your own cards and the community cards, plus you also have to consider what other players could have.
 This is the challenge of poker, and nobody is able to come to the right conclusion every time, not even the big-name pros taking part in multi-million-dollar tournaments !

 Of course, you don’t always need a strong hand to win though, as if you can read the table well enough, you could manage to bluff your way to winning the pot.
-This is a more advanced strategy though – beginners still learning the poker hand rankings should not attempt bluffing until they have more experience of reading the game.
+This is a more advanced strategy though – beginners still learning the hand rankings should not attempt bluffing until they have more experience of reading the game.

 The best hand you can get in poker is a royal flush.
 This is a hand containing 10-J-Q-K-A, all of the same suit.
 If you have this hand, you can’t be beaten.